 In the United States, there are federal and state anti-kickback laws that generally prohibit the payment or receipt of kickbacks, bribes or other remuneration in exchange for the referral of patients or other health-related business.
 For example, the Federal Health Care Programs' Anti-Kickback Law (42 U.S.C. §1320a-7b(b)) prohibits anyone from, among other things, knowingly and willfully offering, paying, soliciting or receiving any bribe, kickback or other remuneration intended to induce the referral of patients for, or the purchase, order or recommendation of, health care products and services reimbursed by a federal health care program (including Medicare and Medicaid).
-Recognizing that the federal anti-kickback law is broad and potentially applicable to many commonplace arrangements, the Office of Inspector General within the Department of Health and Human Services, or OIG, has issued regulations, known as the safe harbors which identify permissible practices.
+Recognizing that the federal anti-kickback law is broad and potentially applicable to many commonplace arrangements, the Office of Inspector General within the Department of Health and Human Services, or OIG, has issued regulations, known as the safe harbors, which identify permissible practices.
 If all of the requirements of an applicable safe harbor are met, an arrangement will not be prosecuted under this law.
 Safe harbors exist for a number of arrangements relevant to our business, including, among other things, payments to bona fide employees, certain discount arrangements, and certain payment arrangements involving GPOs.
-The failure of an arplicable safe harbor may result in increased scrutiny by government enforcement authorities, such as the OIG or the Department of Justice.
-Violations of this federal law can result in significant penalties, including imprisonment, monetary fines and assessments, and exclusion from Medicare, Medicaid and other federal health care program payment is involved.
-Federal health care program payment is involved.
-Federal and sate anti-kickback laws apply regardless of whether a federal health care program payment is involved.
-Federal health care program from paying for its products.
+The failure of an arrangement to fit precisely within one or more safe harbors does not necessarily mean that it is illegal.
+However, conduct that does not fully satisfy each requirement of an applicable safe harbor may result in increased scrutiny by government enforcement authorities, such as the OIG or the Department of Justice.
+Violations of this federal law can result in significant penalties, including imprisonment, monetary fines and assessments, and exclusion from Medicare, Medicaid and other federal health care programs.
+Exclusion of a manufacturer would preclude any federal health care program from paying for its products.
 In addition to the federal anti-kickback law, many states have their own kickback laws.
-Often, these state anti-kickback laws ap